-- Fulfill all WCCCD admission requirements. - Declare intent to enter this program on the WCCCD Application for Admission or change intent at the Admissions Office. - Fulfill course placement requirements based on COMPASS test. - Students must complete WCCCD Program Application and submit to the Campus Academic Officer during the semester they are enrolled in EE 101 Direct Current Fundamentals - 3 credit hours.
+- Fulfill all WCCCD admission requirements. - Declare intent to enter this program on the WCCCD Application for Admission or change intent at the Admissions Office. - Fulfill course placement requirements based on COMPASS test. - Students must complete WCCCD Program Application and submit to the Campus Academic Officer during the semester they are enrolled in EE 101 Direct Current Fundamentals 4 credit hours. - Students with prior electrical electronics, licenses, training and experience may be qualified to waive certain classes.